znck/znck.dev/articles/2025-07-15-zero-config-approach/index.html.md

 * One mental model shared across the team
 * One set of defaults tailored to our specific needs

-Contributors focus on writing code.\
-Maintainers focus on evolving the configurations.\
+Contributors focus on writing code.
+Maintainers focus on evolving the configurations.
 Everyone benefits from improvements with no extra effort.

 ## Reflection

-Monorepos don't fail because of scale.\
+Monorepos don't fail because of scale.
 They fail because of inconsistency.
 By encoding decisions into the local plugin and expressing behavior through tags and conventions, we've stopped chasing config drift and started scaling with confidence.

 The zero config approach isn't about eliminating configuration—it's a **strategy for sustainable growth**.

+***

+For a detailed technical breakdown of our implementation, check out [Brian Schiller's excellent write-up](https://brianschiller.com/blog/2025/06/04/inferred-nx-config/).